A quick payback in just three months

 The benefits of replacing cooling with ozone were obvious immediately and were also permanent, which resulted in Vasakronan tearing down the cooling system and the entire odor purification is now handled by a Ozonetech ACT series ozone generator.

 An ozone system purifies the air with the help of ozone (O3) which quickly breaks down viruses, bacteria and odors.
 The ozone system produces ozone on site from the ambient air.
-Nothing needs to be bought, transported or refilled.
+Nothing needs to be bought, transported, stored or refilled.
 The purification of the air in the waste room begins immediately when the ozone system starts.

 The system solution with both low investment costs and low service and maintenance costs, saves big money for Vasakronan.
 The energy consumption is only 18 watts, which means an energy cost of only 30-40 USD per year compared to the energy cost of the previous solution of several thousand USD per year.